Pedro Joseph de Lemos: Architecture

 In 1922, there had been an old oak tree in Palo Alto that was cut down, de Lemos was upset by the cutting of this old tree and in reaction he bought up a parcel of land on Ramona Street (near University Avenue) in order to save the oak trees.
-Between the 1920s until the late 1930s, de Lemos designed and built multiple buildings in Palo Alto, California including 520-526 Ramona Street and across the street at 533-539 Ramona Street, 460 Churchill Street (built in 1925) in order to house his art studio, and four Medieval Revival houses at 1550-1560-1566-1579 Cowper Street (built in the 1930s).
+Between the 1920s until the late 1930s, de Lemos designed and built multiple buildings in Palo Alto, California including 520-526 Ramona Street and across the street at 533-539 Ramona Street, 460 Churchill Avenue (built in 1925) in order to house his art studio, and four Medieval Revival houses at 1550-1560-1566-1579 Cowper Street (built in the 1930s).

 In 1928, after meeting with the owners of the property, the Merners, Pedro and his wife Reta became involved in the founding, design and administration of the Allied Arts Guild in Menlo Park, California.
 He and his wife had already engaged in developing similar groups of art studios and shops in Carmel and Palo Alto.
 The Spanish Colonial style architecture for the six Allied Arts Guild buildings were designed by Pedro de Lemos and Gardner Dailey (1895-1967).

 In 1927, de Lemos bought an Art Shop (later named the Tuck Box) and adjacent property and built the Lemos Building, a fairy-tale cottage for himself at the rear of property in 1929.
 He built the Garden Shop Addition in 1931, with a three-sided window bay, Carmel stone, and shingled roof, that blends in with the other two buildings.

 Between 1931 and 1941 de Lemos developed his own home with nearly 9,000 square feet on Waverley Oaks in Palo Alto, the Pedro de Lemos House (or Hacienda de Lemos, Waverley Oaks) is Spanish Colonial Revival architecture and is on the National Register of Historic Places since 1979.

-In 1944, Lemos began work on a "Storybook" house in Pebble Beach, known as the “Gingerbread House” or “Casita de Lemos” (Little houses of Lemos).
+In 1944, Lemos began work on a "Storybook" house in Pebble Beach, known as the “Gingerbread House” or “Casita de Lemos” (Little house of Lemos).
 The cottage was a guest house for a larger home planned for the property.
 He completed only the garage and poured concrete roof.